melon416/melon416/README.md

 ## Hi there 👋

-🚀 I'm a Full Stack Developer with expertise in building end-to-end solutions using modern technologies.
+🚀 I'm a Full Stack Engineer & Game Developer with expertise in building end-to-end solutions using modern technologies.
-💼 I specialize in automation, bots, API integration, and scalable web applications.
+💼 I specialize in automation, bots, API integration, game design/development and scalable web applications.

 ## 📫 Let's Connect